ketozhang/asdf-pydantic/README.md

     tags = [*converter.tags]
 ```

-After your extension is installed either the entrypoint method or temporarily
+After your extension is installed with either the entrypoint method or temporarily
 with `asdf.get_config()`:

 ```py